 After a successful premiere run in 2013, Vienna’s first musical project with playwright Tanya Shaffer will now be available on a studio recording.
-Digital and physical pre-orders for the album and script of The Fourth Messenger can be found on Bandcamp, to be released on October 27.
+The complete script will also be released to provide context for the songs.
+The Fourth Messenger album will be released on November 10, 2015 in digital and CD formats, and the script will be available as a PDF and collectible book.
 Vienna sings the lead role of Mama Sid, a modern, female version of the Buddha with a hidden past.
+Pre-order now on Bandcamp.

 To celebrate, Vienna and company will perform at two release shows in the Bay Area: